 When considering the price of a wedding band versus engagement ring, buyers usually have a LOT of questions, like…

 - Is the engagement ring more expensive?
 Should it be?

 - What is the cost of the engagement ring vs the wedding ring?
 How much do you spend on the engagement ring and wedding band?

 - How much should you spend on wedding bands?

 - What is the difference between cheap and expensive wedding bands?

 Obviously, nobody wants either ring to be too cheap, as they are possibly the wedding expense with the most longevity and return on investment– as most brides and grooms wear their rings every day from the engagement and wedding onward.

 How do you budget for these rings?
 What are things to consider when deciding what to buy in each case?
 And what’s the difference in budgeting for the two?

 Tradition says that the cost of the engagement ring should be equivalent to between two and three months’ salary for the proposer.
+According to The Knot 2018 Real Weddings Survey, the average amount many couples spend on an engagement ring is more than $5,600!
 However, if you are someone who is living month-to-month on your salary or already suffering under the burden of significant student loan or credit card debt, this may not be the most feasible or sensible option.

 Essentially, you shouldn’t pay more for an engagement ring than what is reasonably within your budget.
 There are many ways to make this work, including choosing a cheaper, but more meaningful custom design with smaller stones or using a vintage ring that holds personal meaning such as a family heirloom.